-These standards are applicable to multifamily rental housing developments selected by Minnesota Housing for financing in the 2019 HTC funding year.
-This includes projects selected through the 2018 Consolidated RFP, 2019 Housing Tax Credit (HTC) allocations through Round 1 or Round 2, and 2019 HTC 4% Only projects.
-Allocations of 2018 4% tax credits (without any other source of Minnesota Housing financing) will continue to be subject to the 2017 Design/Construction Standards.
+These standards are applicable to multifamily rental housing developments selected by Minnesota Housing for financing in the 2020 HTC funding year.
+This includes projects selected through the 2019 Consolidated RFP, 2020 Housing Tax Credit (HTC) allocations through Round 1 or Round 2, and 2020 HTC 4% Only projects.
 This will allow for consistent application of standards by tax credit year.